The Nuclear Decommissioning Authority employ over 200 people in England and Scotland in a variety of roles.

 In Caithness and North Sutherland, people learn to expect the unexpected.
-The area, at the north of mainland Scotland, is a haven for visitors.
+The area, in the north of mainland Scotland, is a haven for visitors.
 Its rich culture, beautiful landscapes, rugged coasts and abundant wildlife entice thousands of people each year.
-High quality food and drink also enjoys an international reputation.
+High-quality food and drink also enjoy an international reputation.
 Thriving businesses have put down strong roots and are flourishing here.

-Attracted by friendly communities, an outdoor lifestyle and the opportunity to shape and share a green, sustainable economy, more and more people are discovering that Caithness is the ideal place to work, rest and play.
+Attracted by friendly communities, an outdoor lifestyle and the opportunity to shape and share a green, sustainable economy, more and more people discover that Caithness is the ideal place to work, rest and play.

-Thanks to a string of ambitious economic, business and educational programmes, a relatively untouched location is being sympathetically modernised to reflect the best of 21st century lifestyle values and aspirations.
+Thanks to a string of ambitious economic, business and educational programmes, a relatively untouched location are sympathetically modernised to reflect the best of 21st-century lifestyle values and aspirations.

 The Nuclear Decommissioning Authority has an office in Hinton House located in Risley, near Warrington.

 Cheshire is a diverse county.
-It takes in large towns including Warrington, Crewe and the historic city of Chester but it is mostly rural, with a number of small towns and villages that support an agricultural industry.
-There’s an abundance of countryside in the county, including the Delamere Forest, and over 25 miles of coastline on the Wirral Peninsula.
+It takes in large towns including Warrington, Crewe and the historic city of Chester.
+Still, it is mostly rural, with several small towns and villages that support an agricultural industry.
+The countryside is abundant in the county, including the Delamere Forest and over 25 miles of coastline on the Wirral Peninsula.

 NDA’s Harwell office is based in the most rural county in the South East, Oxfordshire.
-This county has a population of around 635,500, over half of which lives in towns or villages of less than 10,000 people.
+This county has around 635,500, over half of which lives in towns or villages of less than 10,000 people.

 The county is a popular visitor destination for its rural beauty, numerous market towns and Oxford city itself, which has earned a global reputation for its academic and architectural splendour.
 Oxford is also a global centre of publishing.